School of Business

 See Admission to the University.
 The School of Business admits qualified students into a major in the School directly as first-year students.
 Students not admitted into the School of Business at the time of entry to the University may apply for admission to a major through School of Business procedures.
 Admission is competitive.
 Decisions will be based on several criteria including the applicant’s academic record, courses completed, and space availability at the campus to which they are applying.

 Current School of Business students may request a change to another business major offered at their campus by submitting an application to the School of Business Undergraduate Programs Office and meeting the admission criteria for that major.
+The Management and Engineering for Manufacturing major has a separate application and is competitive.
 Students graduating before Spring 2027 are not eligible to apply to the Financial Technology major.
-Individuals who have already completed a bachelor’s degree should contact the M.B.A., the M.S. in Accounting, the M.S. in Business Analytics and Project Management, the M.S. in Financial Risk Management, or the M.S. in Human Resource Management programs to consider a graduate degree rather than another undergraduate degree.
+Individuals who have already completed a bachelor’s degree should contact the M.B.A., the M.S. in Accounting, the M.S. in Business Analytics and Project Management, the M.S. in Financial and Enterprise Risk Management, the M.S. in Human Resource Management, or the M.S. in Social Responsibility and Impact in Business programs to consider a graduate degree rather than another undergraduate degree.

 Transfer Students